 This gets annoying after a while, but it’s not the absolute worst thing in the world to have to deal with.

-I would absolutely recommend the Devoko Ergonomic Gaming Chair because it’s a great chair that is comfortable, affordable, and easy to assemble.
+I would absolutely recommend the Devoko Ergonomic Gaming Chair because it’s a great chair that is comfortable, affordable, easy to assemble, and very affordable.
 It’s perfect for long gaming sessions or working at a computer or desk, and its flexibility also makes it a comfortable option for lounging in while watching movies.
 This chair will appeal to many people of all ages.